• Home

 Theatresports is a team-based event where teams engage in ‘games’ where they create a scene out of a theme or idea, provided a few seconds prior to beginning.

-Riverview has one of the strongest Theatresports programs in Sydney, with a focus on participating in Regional competitions such as that run by Improv Australia and NSW’s Cranston Cup.
+Riverview has one of the strongest Theatresports programs in Sydney, with a focus on participating in the regional competition run by Improv Australia each year for Junior, Intermediate and Senior competitions.

 Debating & Public Speaking